 The humanities encompass many different disciplines, e.g. history, philosophy, linguistics, arts, cultural sciences and comparative literature, which have in common that they seek to interpret, explain and understand human beings, human expressions and people's cultural environment.
-Research in the humanities plays an important role in society through the formation of knowledge, education, artistic insight and competence, the formation of public opinion, administration and policy development.
-It helps to ensure a broad knowledge base in the face of societal challenges.
+Research in the humanities plays an important role in society through

 Together with the social sciences, the humanities will provide the necessary insight into the cultural and social aspects of many of the societal challenges of our time, such as climate and environmental challenges, social and economic inequality, integration, migration and conflict, and the technological shift we are in the midst of.
 There is a need for greater efforts within humanities in such strategic areas as made clear in the Long-term plan through the launch of a national social mission: "Include more children and young people in education, work and society" and in the white paper Humanities in Norway.
-Among the thematic priorities in the Long-term plan, 'Societal security and emergency preparedness' and Trust and community stand out as two priorities where the humanities and social sciences are particularly important.
+Among the thematic priorities in the Long-term plan, 'Societal security and emergency preparedness' and 'Trust and community' stand out as two priorities where the humanities and social sciences are particularly important

 The humanities contribute with research on ethical, security or other consequences of digital developments.
-Digital tools and technologies are thus becoming increasingly integrated into research processes in the humanities, at the same time as digitalisation and its consequences are increasingly topics for research.
+Digital tools and technologies are thus becoming increases integrated into research processes in the humanities, at the same time as digitalisation and its consequences are increasingly topics for research.
 This applies not least to artificial intelligence (Al), which has an important place in the humanities in the development of technology for language, sound and image.
-The rapid and far-reaching development of Al in all areas of society will entail new research needs and challenges, such as the emergence of a number of ethical and legal challenges, e.g. in terms of democracy, trust, freedom of expression and the public sphere, and in the arts and culture field.
+The rapid and far-reaching development of AI in all areas of society will entail new research needs and challenges, such as the emergence of a number of ethical and legal challenges, e.g. in terms of democracy, trust, ssion and the public sphere, and in the arts and culture field.

 Jurisprudential issues related to privacy or copyright concern many research infrastructures within the humanities.
-Some examples that can be mentioned are the need for handling, quality assurance and sharing of collected video and image data in accordance with privacy requirements or video, image and audio data in accordance with copyright requirements and possible challenges in reuse.
+Some examples that can be mentioned are the need for handling, quality assurance and sharing of collected video and image data in accordance with privacy requirements or video, image and audio data in accordance requirements and possible challenges in reuse.
 It is therefore important to have competence related to the FAIR principles in order to make such data FAIR.

 The infrastructures within the humanities are described in Part 3, and make available the extensive collections found in the university and university college and ABM sectors (archives, libraries and museums), and which enable interdisciplinary collaboration.
-A number of infrastructures adapted for linguistics have also been established, such as INESS (Infrastructure for the Exploration of Syntax and Semantics), MENOTEC (Medieval Norwegian Text Corpus), and LIA (Language Infrastructure made Accessible).
-CLARINO, the Norwegian node in the ESFRI project CLARIN (Common Language Resources and Technology Infrastructure), is also used by linguists, but may be relevant for other disciplines within the social sciences, including psychology and media and information science.
-Some infrastructure in other areas may also be relevant for humanities research, for example infrastructure for materials characterisation.
+A number of infrastructures adapted for inguistics have also been established, such as INESS (infrastructure for the Exploration of Syntax and Semantics), MENOTEC (Medieval Norwegian Tost Corpus), and Ltd. (Language Infrastructure made Accessible).
+CLARINO, the Norwegian note in the ESFR project CLARINO, common Language Resources and Technology Infrastructure, is also used in the ESFR project CLARINO (common Language Resources and Technology Infrastructure), is also used projects, but of the certification of the STR project CLARINO, the source and Technology Infrastructure in other areas may also be relevant for other reinstructure.

-The need for the future will be better coordination and coordination between already established data infrastructures within the humanities and across disciplines and sectors.
-This is to ensure long-term interaction and reuse of data ("I" and "R" in the FAIR principles) in the services being developed.
+the future will be better coordination and coordination between already established data infrastructures within the humanities and across disciplines and sectors. ure long-term interaction and reuse of data ("I" and "R" in the FAIR principles) in the services being developed.
 This is clearly highlighted in the Long-term plan.
-It is also important to use international standards in order to coordinate digital infrastructures both nationally and internationally.
+It is to use international standards in order to coordinate digital infrastructures both nationally and internationally.
+The need for the future will be better coordination and coordination between